gs1/gs1-syntax-engine/maintenance/README.md

 Sync with latest Syntax Dictionary release

+  - make -C src/c-lib syncsyntaxdict
   - Ensure that a version is tagged in the gs1-syntax-dictionary.txt file.
-  - Freshen the embedded AI table.
-    - `cd src/c-lib && cat gs1-syntax-dictionary | ./build-embedded-ai-table.pl > aitable.inc`

 Sanity checks: